The Treasury website is being redeveloped. Visit our new beta website and tell us what you think

 The funds were delivered to the states and territories in June 2023 so they could start building new homes immediately.

 This investment will permanently increase the nation’s stock of social housing.
-Around 4,000 new and refurbished homes are expected for Australians on social housing waiting lists.
+Around 4,000 new, refurbished and acquired homes are expected for Australians on social housing waiting lists.

 States and territories must meet strict reporting and assurance requirements.
 Jurisdictions must show that the projects are additional to business as usual and permanently increase the supply of social housing.